Ploughman's lunch

-A ploughman's lunch is an English cold meal based around bread, cheese, and fresh or pickled onions.
-Additional items can be added such as ham, green salad, hard boiled eggs, and apple, and usual accompaniments are butter and "pickle", which in Britain denotes a chutney-like condiment.
+A ploughman's lunch is an originally British cold meal based around bread, cheese, and fresh or pickled onions.
+Additional items can be added, such as ham, green salad, hard boiled eggs, and apple, and usual accompaniments are butter and a sweet pickle such as Branston.
 As its name suggests, it is most commonly eaten at lunchtime.
-It is particularly associated with pubs, and often served with beer.
+It is particularly associated with pubs, and often served with beer; the saltiness of the cheese was noted to enhance the "relish of the beer."

-Beer, bread, and cheese have been combined in the English diet since antiquity, and have been served together in inns for centuries.
-However, the specific term "ploughman's lunch" is believed to date from the 1950s, when the Cheese Bureau, a marketing body, began promoting it in pubs as a way to increase the sales of cheese, which had recently ceased to be rationed.
+Beer, bread, and cheese have been staples of the British diet since antiquity, and have been served together in inns for centuries.
+However, the specific term "ploughman's lunch" is believed to date from the 1950s, when the Cheese Bureau, a marketing body, began promoting it in pubs as a way to increase the sales of cheese, which had ceased to be rationed following the end of World War II.
 Its popularity increased as the Milk Marketing Board promoted the meal nationally throughout the 1960s.

 History

-Pierce the Ploughman's Crede (c.
-1394) mentions the traditional ploughman's meal of bread, cheese, and beer.
-Bread and cheese formed the basis of the diet of English rural labourers for centuries: skimmed-milk cheese, supplemented with a little lard and butter, was their main source of fats and protein.
+Bread and cheese formed the basis of the diet of English rural labourers for centuries: skimmed-milk cheese, supplemented with small amounts of lard and/or butter, was their main source of fats and protein.
 In the absence of access to expensive seasonings, onions were the "favoured condiment", as well as providing a valuable source of vitamin C.

 The reliance on cheese rather than meat protein was especially strong in the south of the country.
 As late as the 1870s, farmworkers in Devon were said to eat "bread and hard cheese at 2d. a pound, with cider very washy and sour" for their midday meal.
 While this diet was associated with rural poverty, it also gained associations with more idealised images of rural life.
 Anthony Trollope in The Duke's Children has a character comment that "A rural labourer who sits on the ditch-side with his bread and cheese and an onion has more enjoyment out of it than any Lucullus".

 While farm labourers usually carried their food with them to eat in the fields, similar food was for a long time served in public houses as a simple, inexpensive meal.
 In 1815, William Cobbett recalled how farmers going to market in Farnham, forty years earlier, would often add "2d. worth of bread and cheese" to the pint of beer they drank at the inn stabling their horses.
 In the 19th century the English fondness for serving cheese and bread with beer was noted, as "the very dryness and saltness heighten thirst, and therefore the relish of the beer".
 In the early 20th century, bread and cheese was still the only food available in many rural pubs: in 1932 Martin Armstrong described stopping at village inns for a lunch of bread, cheese and beer, noting that "On these occasions in country inns when bread, cheese and beer seem so extraordinarily good, the alternative is generally nothing; and compared with nothing bread, cheese, and beer are beyond compare".